 Sinkholes of Imotski

-Around the Imotski town near the border with Bosnia-Herzegovina in the upper Cretaceous limestone there have developed unusual, extremely large sinkholes – in total some 20 giant holes, formed by underground river flowing on the contact of limestone (above) and dolomite (below it).
+Around the Imotski town near the border with Bosnia-Herzegovina in the upper Cretaceous limestone there have developed unusual, extremely large sinkholes – in total some 20 giant holes, formed by an underground river flowing on the contact of limestone (above) and dolomite (below it).
 The town itself developed at one of such sinkholes – the 220 – 290 m deep Modro Jezero.

-The largest of sinkholes near Imotski is Crveno Jezero – the largest karst landform in Dinaric mountains and one of the largest sinkholes in whole world.
+The largest of sinkholes near Imotski is Crveno Jezero – the largest karst landform in Dinaric mountains and one of the largest sinkholes in the whole world.

-The name of sinkhole – Red Lake – stems from the color of surrounding cliffs, which contrast with the bright blue color of lake.
+The name of sinkhole – Red Lake – stems from the color of surrounding cliffs, which contrast with the bright blue color of the lake.
 These walls are reddish-brown, colored by iron oxides of Mediterranean soil Terra Rossa.

-Sinkhole is roughly circular, with nearly vertical, extremely tall walls and deep blue lake far below.
+Sinkhole is roughly circular, with nearly vertical, extremely tall walls and the deep blue lake far below.
 Walls are nearly vertical from three sides and slanted from the fourth.
 This fourth side collapsed during the earthquake in 1942.

 Color of the lake changes from green to dark blue, depending on the sky above it.